National lockdown restrictions ease from

-We are accepting bookings for all tours scheduled from this date
+We are now accepting bookings for all tours, and will

 refund any cancellations due to COVID-19.